Actor originally from Lima takes to the big screen in new comedy film

-From a small town to the big screens, a man that grew up in Lima starred in Eddie Murphy’s Coming to America 2.
+From a small town to the big screens, a man that grew up in Lima starred in Eddie Murphy’s Coming 2 America.

 Cory Rose Logan says, “This movie was very special because growing up, it was one of my favorites.
 So to be part of the sequel, or part 2, it’s unexplainable.”